strykey/pka-decipher/readme.md

 PKA Decipher ships with a full set of presets that can be applied individually or combined in any order.

 **100% Completion** strips all verification nodes from the COMPARISONS block and replaces them with a single always-true node worth 100 points.
-This is the main preset, it is what PATCHER.py uses automatically.
+This makes the activity register as already completed at 100% the moment it is opened in Packet Tracer.
+This is also the exact patch that PATCHER.py demonstrates as a usage example of the crypto library.

 **God Score** sets every POINTS node in the file to 100.
 Good for when the activity uses a weighted scoring system that the previous preset alone does not fully cover.